 Don’t you agree that a lot of signs are confusing?
 Our environment is so full of messages, promotions, and both visual and auditory noise, that it’s hard to focus on the signs that we need at a specific moment.

 Still, some signs are marvellous.
-It’s a pity that the better the design is, the less we notice the signs because they do their job instantly and without complicating things.
+In a way, it’s a pity that the better the design is, the less we notice the signs because they do their job instantly and without complicating things.

 Table of Contents

 Good signage leads us the way in an almost unconscious way.
 Whether it’s letters on the boards or the design of devices that we have to operate.

 A well-designed item helps the user.
 Whether that design is a brochure, a coffeepot or a road sign doesn’t matter.
 When it’s designed properly, it doesn’t hinder or confuse the user.

 Whenever I am abroad the first thing I look at are the signs.
 Both from the point of view of user-friendliness because I need to find my way, to being interested in the design.

 - The signs on the airport if I come by plane (which BTW was far in the past because I don’t fly anymore for environmental reasons);